sai9640nayak/StreamingKokoroJS/README.md

 ## Browser Compatibility

 - **Recommended**: Chromium-based browsers with WebGPU support (Chrome, Edge, etc.)
-- **Compatible**: Any modern browser with WebAssembly support
+- **Compatible**: Any modern browser with WebAssembly support.
+(FireFox seems not to work at the moment.)

 ## License

-This project is open source.
-All components, including the Kokoro model implementation, are freely available for personal and commercial use.
+This project is open source under the Apache 2 License.

 ## Acknowledgments

+- [Kokoro](https://github.com/hexgrad/kokoro)  is an open-weight TTS model with 82 million parameters.
 - [Hugging Face Transformers.js](https://huggingface.co/docs/transformers.js) for the browser-based ML framework
 - [Kokoro-82M Model](https://huggingface.co/onnx-community/Kokoro-82M-v1.0-ONNX) for the TTS capabilities